-- For Salmonella (Sal), in broilers and turkeys, the criterion is equal to or below 5 positives (presence) in 10 consecutive sampling sessions (that is 50 samples).
-If a sample tests positive for Salmonella spp. in any sampling session it must be serotyped for S. enteritidis and S. typhimurium to check compliance with the food safety criteria. - For Campylobacter (Campy), only in broilers, the criterion is equal or below a specified number of positives (more than 1000 cfu/g) in 10 consecutive sampling sessions (that is 50 samples).
-The current criterion accepts up to 15/50 positive samples to comply.
-The number of positives accepted will decrease to 10/50 from 1 January 2025.
+• For Salmonella (Sal), in broilers and turkeys, the criterion is equal to or below 5 positives (presence) in 10 consecutive sampling sessions (that is 50 samples).

+If a sample tests positive for Salmonella spp. in any sampling session it must be serotyped for S. enteritidis and S. typhimurium to check compliance with the food safety criteria.

+For Campylobacter (Campy), only in broilers, the criterion is equal or below a specified number of positives (more than 1000 cfu/g) in 10 consecutive sampling sessions (that is 50 samples).
+The current criterion accepts up to updated: 10/50 positive samples to comply.
-Result Sal Campy Unacceptable - presence /number of positives is above >5/50 >15/50

-Result Sal Campy Satisfactory - absence /number of positives is equal to or below ?5/50 ?15/50
+Result Sal Campy Unacceptable - presence /number of positives is above >5/50 >10/50 Satisfactory - absence/number of positives is equal to or below ≤5/50 ≤10/50